 Use the machine as per the manufacturer's instructions.

 You will not be able to remove Black Spot Lichen or Severe Algae.
 For this you should look at our article on Algae and Black Spot Lichen by clicking here.

 If you have oil or grease stains from food or a BBQ you should use Powerase because pressure washing is more likely to do damage than good.

 If you have "coloured" food stains such as Tea or Wine use Biorase as pressure washing is highly unlikely to work and may damage your stone in the attempt.

 For Rust Marks please refer to our article by clicking here.

 How to remove algae and black spot lichen from stoneHow to Remove Stains From Bird Droppings On Stone and Patios

 How to remove stains from bird droppings on stone and patiosRemoving Rust Staining from Internal and External Stone Paths and Patios

 Removing rust staining from internal and external stone paths and patios

-Send us a picture of the problem and we will give you the benefit of 25 years of experience
+Ask us a question or send us a picture of the problem and we will give you the benefit of 30 years of experience